 Nevertheless, it is possible for a node to receive an

-MSG_WTX inv type, on a peer connection that has negotiated protocol version 170014 or later, before NU5 has activated.
-The node MUST handle this case in the same way that it would after NU5 activation when it has no v5 transactions to relay.
-Receiving a
+MSG_WTX, on a peer connection that has negotiated protocol version 170014 or later, before NU5 has activated.
+In this case, the node MUST NOT advertise, fetch, or provide v5 transactions.

 MSG_WTX inv type is only enabled between peers that both support it, older clients remain fully compatible and interoperable before NU5 activates, or on a chain in which it does not activate.